Bhawna-ux/OLIST-Sales-Analysis/README.md

 The refund rate is 0% which indicates that :
 * Either the product quality and description align well with customer expectations. <br>
 * Or the company's policy or product category discourages returns.
+### Note
+This analysis excludes website-related feedback, as surveys are typically collected after product delivery or in the event of delays, and only those who have made a purchase are invited to complete the feedback form.

 # Recommendations
  * Special Offers and Deals : Leaverage seasonal events holidays to run targeted promotions and attract customers.